-The DTMF transmitter used in the M-8880 is capable of generating all 16 standard DTMF tone pairs with low distortion and high accuracy.
+The DTMF transmitter used in the M-8888 is capable of generating all 16 standard DTMF tone pairs with low distortion and high accuracy.
 All frequencies are derived from an external 3.58 MHz crystal.
 The sinusoidal waveforms for the individual tones are digitally synthesized using row and column programmable dividers and switched capacitor digital-to-analog converters.
 The row and column tones are mixed and filtered, providing a DTMF signal with low total harmonic distortion and high accuracy.
-To specify a DTMF signal, data conforming to the encoding format shown in Table 2 must be written to the transmit data register.
+To specify a DTMF signal, data conforming to the encoding format shown in the Tone Encoding/Decoding Table on page 3 must be written to the transmit data register.
 Note that this is the same as the receiver output code.
-The individual tones that are generated (f{LOW} and f{HIGH}) are referred to as low-group and high-group tones.
-Typically, the high-group to low-group amplitude ratio (twist) is 2 dB to compensate for high-group attenuation on long loops.
+The individual tones that are generated ($\rm f{LOW}$ and $\rm f{HIGH})$ are referred to as low-group and high-group tones.
+Typically, the highgroup to low-group amplitude ratio (twist) is 2 dB to compensate for high-group attenuation on long loops.